 Online chat applications

-Event-based competition model
+Event-based concurrency model

 Event-driven architecture